 - The FAQ section offers information to consider as well.

-I hope this helps you make the decision about whether the Lionhead rabbit breed is right for you and answered all your questions like how big does it get, how to groom it, and more.
+I hope this helps you decide whether the Lionhead rabbit breed is right for you and answers all your questions, such as how big it gets, the Lionhead rabbit life expectancy, how to groom it, and more.

 As always, I’m here to help.